drewcooper25/OH-data-tools/README.md

 $ bash <SCRIPT_NAME.sh>
 ````
 The script ```simple-unzip-csvify-OH-data.sh``` can be run in the same way from this repository.

-Congratulations!
-You have successfully converted your files to csv formatting.
+Congratulations! — You have successfully converted your files to csv format.

 Dana Lewis’ [JSON repo](https://github.com/danamlewis/json) has more information, as does [npmjs](https://www.npmjs.com/package/complex-json2csv).

 ***